-The curriculum aims to promote intensive English education and international education so that students will be able to contribute actively to the global community with confidence and sensibility.
-The curriculum features Japanese traditions and culture, as well as contemporary Japanese culture which attracts the world's attention today.
-It also features Japanese language, corporate and social systems operating in Japanese society.
+The curriculum aims to promote an intensive English language and international liberal arts education so that students can contribute actively to the global community with confidence and sensibility.
+In addition to Japanese traditional culture, the curriculum features contemporary Japanese culture, which currently attracts the world's attention.
+The foundation for the transmission of these-knowledge of the Japanese language as well as the corporate and social systems operating in Japanese society-is also featured in the curriculum.